 Shigatse is a famous cultural city with a history of more than 500 years.
-Some 3,800 meters above sea level, it has been a place in which bainqen Erdini Lamas of various historical stages were authenticated.
+Some 3,800 meters above sea level, it has been a place in which Bainqen Erdini Lamas of various historical stages were authenticated.
 Later it has become a political and religious center in rear Tibet.
 To its south stands the world-known Mt.
 Everest peak.
-Around the city there are the Sakya, Palkora and Shalu Monasteries.
+Around the city, there are the Sakya, Palkora and Shalu Monasteries.

 At the foot of the Nyima Mountain on the outskirts oddha is kind, Shigatse, the monastery was built in 1447 under the supervision of the First Dalai Lama Gedun Xhuiba, one of the disciples of Zonggaba.
 It was expanded by the fourth, fifth and Sixth Bainqen Lamas and has become the place of the reincarnation of the Bainqen Lamas.
 The monastery houses the 22.4 meter-high gilded bronze statue of Qiangba Buddha, the image of the Buddha is kind, generous, and vivid.

-Admission: 45 Yuan/person [one who wants to take pictures in the hall will be charged additional 80 Yuan].
+Admission: 45 Yuan/person [one who wants to take pictures in the hall will be charged an additional 80 Yuan].

 Located in the western end of the Changge Range in Gyantse county.
 IT was built in 1414.
-Its 17 Drastang (colleges) belong to three sects of Sagya, Kadam and Gelug and gather all religious sects.
-A salient features of the monastery.
+Its 17 Drastang (colleges) belong to three sects of Sagya, Kadam, and Gelug and gather all religious sects.
+A salient feature of the monastery.
 Its main building is the Hall Coqen.
 By the monastery stands the resplendent Palkor Pagoda.
 The nine-story pagoda is 32.5 meters high and has 108 doors.

-A small mountainous town bordering with Nepal is 2300 meters above the sea level.
+A small mountain town bordering with Nepal is 2300 meters above the sea level.
 Its houses are built along the mountain slope.
 Many Nepalese businessmen come here for business.
 The tourists to Nepal will have a short stay here.
 Some of them just join the one-day tours to Nepal.
-Now, this border has been closed since April earthquake in 2015.
+Now, this border has been closed since the April earthquake in 2015.

 Some 30 kilometers to the southeast of Xigaze, the monastery was built in 1000.
 It demonstrates a combination of the Tibet and Han architectural styles.
 It is famous for its sandalwood slips carved with Buddhist scripture and a jar for filling sacred water.
 It is said that for years the water does not decrease or deteriorate.
 The murals in the monastery are rich in contents and excellent in workmanship and are one of the rare fine arts in Tibet.

 Transport: Tourists may go to the Shalu monastery by minibus, and a round trip costs about 100 yuan.
 Or tourists can take the minibus to Gyangze, get off the minibus by the roadside and walk three km to the monastery; and the one-way trip takes about 40 minutes.
-For the return trip, tourists should wait for a ride at the roadside to Xigaze.
+For the return trip, tourists should wait for a ride on the roadside to Xigaze.